TTWNO/termcraft/README.md

 Then launch your server within the `tmux` session.

-Make sure to change the config variables at the top of `special_commands.sh`
+Make sure to change the config variables at the top of `termcraft.sh`

-A default `special_commands.conf` is provided.
+A default `termcraft.conf` is provided.
 Change as you please.

 This work is licensed under the GPLv3.
 Sharing is caring.